-Catheters are generally used when a patient is unable to empty his or her bladder.
-If the bladder is not emptied, urine can build up and lead to pressure in the kidneys.
-The pressure can result in kidney failure, which can be dangerous and may result in permanent damage to the kidneys.
+Catheters are generally necessary when someone can’t empty their bladder.
+If the bladder isn’t emptied, urine can build up and lead to pressure in the kidneys.
+The pressure can lead to kidney failure, which can be dangerous and result in permanent damage to the kidneys.

-Most catheters are used for a short period of time, until the patient regains the ability to urinate on his or her own.
-Elderly people and those with a permanent injury or severe illness may need to use urinary catheters for a much longer period of time.
+Most catheters are necessary until you regain the ability to urinate on your own, which is usually a short period of time.
+Elderly people and those with a permanent injury or severe illness may need to use urinary catheters for a much longer time or permanently.

-Reasons why you may not be able to urinate on your own include:
+The reasons why you may not be able to urinate on your own can include:

-- blocked flow of urine due to bladder stones, blood clots in the urine, or narrowing of the urethra (the tube that connects your bladder to the outside of your body)
+- blocked urine flow due to bladder or kidney stones, blood clots in the urine, or severe enlargement of the prostate gland

 - injury to the nerves of the bladder